dealingwith/values/values.md

 # Overview

 In general, I would like to live in a way more intentionally aligned with my personal beliefs and aesthetic.
 For me, that means treating myself, others and my environment (collectively what might be considered the Other) with respect and gratitude.
 Respect primarily for shared resources like time and energy, those being large umbrellas covering everything from email length to fossil fuel consumption.
 (Perhaps I will attempt a list someday.)
-It also includes respecting intent (believing the best about the other), emotion (understanding we all occupy a shared emotional space) and space (an appreciation of the physicality of our existence).
+It also includes respecting intent (believing the best about the other), emotion (understanding we all occupy a shared emotional environment) and space (an appreciation of the physicality of our existence).

 # A Plan